State of Decay (video game): Breakdown

-On July 20, 2013, in conjunction with the PC development for State of Decay, Undead Labs announced an upcoming downloadable content (DLC) titled "Breakdown" for both PC and console users.
-The DLC adds a "Sandbox Mode", where the player leads a group of survivors in repairing an RV in order to escape the valley.
-The DLC allows infinite gameplay and no story line, simply allowing players to put their survival skills to the test.
+On July 20, 2013, in conjunction with the PC development for State of Decay, Undead Labs announced downloadable content (DLC) titled "Breakdown" for both PC and console users.
+The DLC adds a sandbox mode, where the player leads a group of survivors in repairing an RV in order to escape the valley.
+The DLC allows infinite gameplay and no storyline, allowing players to put their survival skills to the test.
 Breakdown adds 6 levels/tiers for players to survive in, and as players progress from one level to the next, the difficulty increases, resulting in numerous faster and stronger zombies, along with higher numbers of special zombies, forcing players to sneak their way around the map and use distractions in order to survive the higher levels.
 To continue on to the next level, the player needs to find the RV, which spawns in random locations throughout the map with each level.
 The players are only allowed to take a total of six characters (Lily included) with them to the next level.
 On November 15, 2013, Undead Labs officially announced the Breakdown release date for November 29, 2013.

 Lifeline

-Not long after the release of Breakdown, Undead Labs announced that a second DLC was in development.
-On February 4, 2014, an addition on the Steam Database confirmed the DLC to be named "Lifeline."
-On February 11, 2014, Undead Labs officially announced news of the "Lifeline" DLC, also confirming it to include the fictional city of Danforth that can be seen just outside Fairfield.
+On February 11, 2014, Undead Labs announced the "Lifeline" DLC, confirming it to include the fictional city of Danforth that can be seen just outside Fairfield.
 On February 27, it was explained that the DLC will explore the military's side during the first days of the outbreak.

 The player will play the role of a military unit by the name of Greyhound One in Danforth City.
 The player will be tasked with keeping a group of survivors alive long enough to get them to safety, as well as defending the main base by setting traps and planning tactics.
 But unlike the typical survival only bases that deal with just excesses of hordes, there is a new threat called sieges that get progressively harder with each one that passes.
 The DLC is set on more of a time-based approach instead of the never-ending approach seen in the Breakdown DLC.
 At the Pax East 2014 convention, Undead Labs expected it to be released on June 6, 2014.
 The release date was revealed to be Friday, May 30, earlier than was previously expected.
 The DLC features a new map and narrative.
 The DLC has been priced the same as the first DLC, Breakdown, which is $6.99 / £5.59.